What Warwick Residents Need to Know about Recycling Appliances with Refrigerants

 After an appliance is taken to the transfer station, what do they do with it and why do they charge $15?

 The transfer stations in Orange County, NY, all charge residents $15 for each appliance with refrigerant.
 The money is given to a refrigerant recovery company.
-That company has trained personnel use hoses and valves and pumps to transfer the refrigerant from the appliances into pressurized tanks.
+That company has HVAC technicians use hoses and valves and pumps to transfer the refrigerant from the appliances into pressurized tanks.
 (Check out this video for details on that part of the job.)
 Then they take the refrigerant tanks back to their plant, where they use industrial processes to clean the refrigerants and restore them to industry standards for re-use.
 (Once the refrigerant is removed, the scrap metal left over from the appliance is processed with other scrap metal at the transfer station.)

 What is Project Drawdown?